2pintsoftware/Intune/README.md

 The remediation script sets all of the above settings to their correct parameters.

-You might want to change the default settings within the script, so have a read of the scripts and test in your own environment to determjine the optimal settings for you!
+You might want to change the default settings within the script, so have a read of the scripts and test in your own environment to determine the optimal settings for you!

 /BranchCache Tuner (CACHE) contains the detect and remediation script to check that the BranchCache cache size is set to the correct size.